Railway Oval

 Edward Seaga Sports Complex, commonly known as Railway Oval, is a multi-use stadium in Kingston, Jamaica.
 It is used mostly for football matches.
 It serves as a home ground of Tivoli Gardens FC.
 The stadium holds 5,000 people.
 In 1987, 12,000 spectators attended a Jamaican cup match with Tivoli Gardens at the stadium.

-It was officially re-named the Edward Seaga Sports Complex in 2004.
+It was officially renamed the Edward Seaga Sports Complex in 2004.